-Student organizations should also create and promote all student org related event within their Blugold Connect+ portal - events are automatically posted within the Blugold Connect+ app.
+Student organizations should also create and promote all student org related events within their Blugold Connect+ portal - events are automatically posted within the Blugold Connect+ app.
+Student organizations (as well as all students) can also post to the Blugold Connect+ Community Feed.